Curriculum & Competencies

 Organizational Awareness

-Understand and learn the formal and informal decision-making structures and power relationships in an organization or industry, and to predict how new events will affect individuals and groups within the organization.
+Assess the formal and informal decision-making structures and power relationships in an organization or industry and to predict how new events will affect individuals and groups within the organization.

 Relationship & Network Development

-Establish, build, and sustain professional contacts for the purpose of building networks of people with similar goals and that support similar interests.
+Build professional networks of people with similar goals and interests.

 Accountability

-Hold people accountable to standards of performance or ensure compliance by effectively and appropriately using the power of one’s position or personality, with the long-term good of the organization in mind.
+Hold people accountable to standards of performance or ensure compliance with the long-term good of the team or organization in mind.

 Analytical Thinking

-Organize the parts of a situation, issue, or problem systematically; make systematic comparisons of different features or aspects; set priorities on a rational basis; and identify time sequences, causal relationships, or if-then relationships.
+Organize the parts of a situation or problem by comparing different features or aspects to set priorities on a rational basis, incorporating time sequences, and causal or if-then relationships.

-Use spoken communications in formal and informal situations to convey meaning, build shared understanding, and productively move agendas forward.
+Construct communications in various media for formal and informal situations to convey meaning, build shared understanding, and move agendas forward.

-Understand and use statistical and financial metrics and methods to set goals and measure clinical as well as organizational performance; commit to and deploy evidence-based techniques.
+Choose and apply statistical and financial metrics and methods to set goals and measure clinical as well as organizational performance; support and defend the use of evidence-based techniques.

 Analyze and design or improve an organizational process, including incorporating the principles of high reliability, continuous quality improvement, and user-centered design.